 Nancy R. Smith, of West Rockhill Township, passed away on Saturday, October 26, 2019, after a brief illness, at the Hospital of the University of Pennsylvania, Philadelphia.
 She was 66.

-To send flowers in memory of Nancy R. Smith, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Nancy R. Smith, please visit our Heartfelt Sympathies Store.

 She was the beloved wife of Ronald K. Smith for 41 years.